Slovenia in the Eurovision Song Contest 2009

 Slovenia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 14 May 2009.
-Performing during the show in position 10, "Love Symphony" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
+Performing during the show in position 10, "Love Symphony" was not announced among the 10 qualifying entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Slovenia placed sixteenth out of the 19 participating countries in the semi-final with 14 points.